Nurgak/IoT-RGB-LED-Matrix-Socket/README.md

 #### Docker compose

-Docker compose allows to configure and run the script, in the Docker container, in the background (`-d` flag for the daemon) as well as make sure the Docker instance restarts upon reboot.
+Docker compose allows to configure and run the script, in the Docker container, in the background (`-d` flag for the detach) as well as make sure the Docker instance restarts upon reboot.
 See the `docker-compose.yml` file for details.

     docker-compose up -d